Julioarita/Quiz/README.md

 ## Third Problem:

-Considering our function purpose, performing the conversion is not required once confirmed that is possible to perform it.
+Considering our function purpose, performing the conversion is not required once confirmed that is possible to do it.
 Due to the fact that our return is a string and not the conversion properly.

 The portuguese alphabet contain 26 characters, all of them included in ASCII table (1 byte).
 Starting from the decimal value 97 until to 122.
+I am not considering spaces in the strings since the given strings consider only alphabetic characters.

 There is a piece of code that is not require, as I mentioned above, due to the purpose of our function once the conditions length(s) + length(t) <= k and